Powering PoE devices¶

 Powering from a battery¶

-It is recommended to use PoE injectors that meets at least the 802.3af standard.
-If you are powering your PoE device from a car or solar battery, you are limited by its output voltage, which is 12V for standard automotive batteries.
+It is recommended to use PoE injectors that meet at least the 802.3af standard.
+If you are powering your PoE device from a car or solar battery you are limited by its output voltage, which is 12V for standard automotive batteries.
 In that case you need to find a PoE injector which will input 12V and output the voltage specified by the 802.3af standard.

 The following PoE injectors were tested on a 12V input: